top of page

 Charaxes trajanus.jpeg

-Charaxes trajanus (male upper and underside, sexes similar)
+Charaxes trajanus (female, upper and underside)

 Charaxes lycurgus.jpeg